gatsbyjs/gatsby/docs/docs/environment-variables.md

  * If you run `gatsby develop`, then you will be in the 'development' environment.
  * If you run `gatsby build` + `gatsby serve`, then you will be in the 'production' environment.

-If you want to define other Environments then you'll need to do a little more work.
+If you want to define other environments then you'll need to do a little more work.
 See 'Additional Environments' below.

 ## Accessing Environment Variables in JavaScript